supertwist/asterisky/ollama-outline.md

-***Generated using local Ollama.
+***Generated using Ollama, `gpt-oss:120b`.
 Fixing markdown, and will review in detail and comment as time allows.
 For now, just a useful roadmap.***

 Below is a complete end‑to‑end blueprint for building a “starting‑image‑driven recommendation engine” that pulls images from many public repositories, extracts formal, conceptual, and historical affinities, stores the results in a graph, and serves real‑time recommendations.